sciknoworg/schema-miner/docs/source/gettingstarted/installation.rst

 Installation with PIP (PyPI)
 ****************************

-Schema-miner is published on PyPI, you can install it directly:
+Schema miner pro is published on PyPI, you can install it directly:

 .. code-block:: bash

-    pip install -i https://test.pypi.org/simple/ schema-miner
+    pip install -i schema-miner

 This will install the latest stable release along with its dependencies.